 For Me, mung beans are not an exotic legume.
 Growing up, we used to make dal with it at least once a week.
 It was one of my favorite recipes.

 If you visit the home of any Indian family and rummage through their pantry, you will definitely find them in there right next to the basmati rice.

 We love our mung beans and use it extensively, mainly because they are a HUGE source of protein for us.
 Just one Tbsp has about 3g of protein (Source: Wikipedia).

-Now that I am working on becoming a full time vegan, mung beans are always my go-to recipe for when I need protein.
+Now that I am working on becoming a full time vegan, they are forever my go-to recipe for when I need protein.

 Its also referred to as Moong Beans and its delicious either way you pronounce it.
 They have gotten a sort of “Hippy Food” status because it was over popular in the 60s.

 That just makes me sad because it can really be a delicious meal when prepared correctly.
 In fact, sometimes all you need is a little salt over cooked mung beans and you have the perfect post-workout snack.
 It has proteins, magnesium, iron, Vitamin B6 and fiber.